-National Palace Of Sintra: Best Tips For Visiting In 2024
+National Palace Of Sintra: Best Tips For Visiting This Year

 The National Palace of Sintra is the most important palace in Portugal, as it was the permanent (or temporary) residence of almost all the country’s kings and queens.
 On top of that, it’s the oldest Portuguese palace of all, with over a thousand years of history and origins dating back to the Arab occupation of this region!